 The IPPS Eastern Region honors its own once a year at the annual conference.
-Despite cancelling our 2020 conference, we want to gather nominations of worthy candidates for awards to be presented at our 2021 conference.
-It's quick & easy to make a nomination by emailing Recognition Committee Chair Ron Strasko: firstname.lastname@example.org.
+We are gathering nominations of worthy candidates for awards to be presented at our 2023 conference.
+It's quick & easy to make a nomination by emailing Recognition Committee Chair Todd Baker.
 As always, names are held for three years.
 You can see the list of past recipients below.

 The Award of Merit is the highest honor that IPPS-ER can award to its members for outstanding contributions to the organization and to plant propagation and production.
 The Award of Merit recipient is recognized for significant contributions to plant propagation or production in one or more of the following areas: 1) scientific discovery or application of facts to the propagation or production of plants; 2) development of new plant propagation or production practices or techniques; 3) services rendered to the science and practice of plant propagation or production; 4) extraordinary service to the Society.
 Members of the IPPS Eastern Region who have received the Fellow Award are eligible to receive the Award of Merit (see list here.)

 Winston “Win” Dunwell attended the State University of New York at Farmingdale, receiving an Associate Degree in Nursery Management.
 Then, following four years in the Air Force he attended the University of Wyoming where he received a Bachelors of Science in Plant Science/Horticulture.
 He followed that by earning a Ph.D. in 1978 studying Horticulture/Plant Stress Physiology at the University of Idaho.
 Winston's dissertation was entitled "Cold Hardiness and Acclimation of Ligustrum vulgare 'Cheyenne'."